top of page

 “The Deepwater Horizon Blowout: An Update - Drill String Buckling and Shearing" discusses the event on April 20, 2010.
 The Deepwater Horizon mobile offshore drilling rig experienced a blowout while abandoing a well (after cementing operations).
 The primary piece of equipment used to stop a blowout in progress is the blowout preventer (BOP).
 This six-story tall, 400-ton piece of equipment is located on top of the wellhead on the ocean floor, 5,000 feet below sea level.
 The BOP contains five dual ram-like devices to control a well, which are described in numerous reports.
 The backstop device, if all fails, is the blind shear ram (BSR) that can both shear drill pipe that may be in the well as well as seal the well.
 The Chemical Safety Board (CSB), in approving its final report in April 2006, claimed the BSR failed "for reasons the offshore drilling industry remains largely unaware of..."
 This is an issue that must be considered in an emergency, along with upper bound pipe shear properties and the friction forces that develop in closing a BSR during a blowout.
 These issues have been inadequately addressed in the industry, but are detailed in the paper.

-“Flame Arrestors for Gelled Alcohol Containers" describes pour and explosion testing, an analysis performed on gelled alcohol containers with and without flame arrestors at BEAR.
+“Flame Arrestors for Gelled Alcohol Containers" describes pour and explosion testing, an analysis performed on gelled alcohol containers with and without flame arrestors.
 The vapor space in an alcohol container is in the explosive range at room temperature at the time of purchase; the research further demonstrates that flame arrestors can be used on gelled alcohol containers without inhibiting flow and that flame arrestors are effective in preventing injuries to users by inhibiting ignition inside an alcohol or gelled alcohol container.

 “Your Pink Cadillac!
 How Much Is It Worth?
 What Can Forensic Economists Learn from Nonpecuniary Benefits?" is a review of the literature on nonpecuniary benefits derived from employment.
 It is provided in order to assess nonpecuniary losses and damages suffered by an employee in wrongful termination cases and in injury cases that lead to long-term unemployment.
 The review shows instances where nonpecuniary damages are quantifiable in terms of a multiplier, and this research allows the forensic economist to provide opinions in specific cases.
 This review also shows where forensic economists cannot comment on nonpecuniary damages in easily quantifiable terms.